isaacnmm/pestpolicy-hugo2XX/content/posts/do-chipmunks-live-underground/index.md

 There are about 25 known species of the Chipmunks family, which mostly live in northern America.
 However, one species call Siberian Chipmunks has been spotted in other places like Asia and Europe.

-These are some species of chipmunks: Eastern [Chipmunk](https://pestpolicy.com/best-chipmunk-repellents/), Yellow-pine Chipmunk, Hopi Chipmunk, Townsends Chipmunk, Least Chipmunk, California Chipmunk and Alpine Chipmunk among others.
+These are some species of chipmunks: Eastern [Chipmunk](https://pestpolicy.com/best-chipmunk-repellents/),Yellow-pine Chipmunk, Hopi Chipmunk, Townsends Chipmunk, Least Chipmunk, California Chipmunk and Alpine Chipmunk among others.

 The Specific shelter for a given species of Chipmunk is determined by the environment in which they are located and proximity to the food source.
 You will find that Alpine Chipmunks dwell in forest and bushes while Hopi Chipmunk live in burrows dug in open field.